salrashid123/gcp_tokendistributor/README.md

 The flow described in this repo flow inverts the access where the data owner (Alice) shares some secret material with permissions to sensitive data but **ONLY** to a isolated system owned by Bob.
 The data owner (Alice) will share access _exclusively__ to the VM only after attesting some known binary that Alice is aware of and trusts is running on that VM and that that Bob cannot access the VM via SSH or any other means.

+>> This is not an officially supported Google product

 #### Architecture

 ![images/arch.png](images/arch.png)